10 – What’d I Say

 Ray Charles was born in Greenville, Florida in 1930.
 Ray Charles was not born blind but lost his sight to glaucoma by the age of seven.
 By the age of 19, Ray Charles had released his first single as a member of the McSon Trio.
 The band had signed a record deal with Downbeat Records.
 The group’s first single was entitled “Confession Blues.”
 The song was very successful peaking at number two on the U.S. R&B charts in 1949.
 The musical career of Ray Charles had begun.

-Ray Charles first major label record contract was with with Atlantic Records.
+Ray Charles’ first major label record contract was with Atlantic Records.
 Ray Charles signed with Atlantic Records in 1952 and recorded for them until 1959.
-When his contract with Atlantic Records expired in 1959, Ray Charles signed with ABC records.
-Ray Charles stayed with ABC records until 1974.
+When his contract with Atlantic Records expired in 1959, Ray Charles signed with ABC Records.
+Ray Charles stayed with ABC Records until 1974.
 When that contract expired, Ray Charles started his own record label entitled Crossover Records.
 A perfectly named label for the type of artist Ray Charles had become.

-Ray Charles career took a shop turn towards country music in the 1980s in similar fashion to what Jerry Lee Lewis had done with his career.
+Ray Charles’ career took a shop turn towards country music in the 1980s in a similar fashion to what Jerry Lee Lewis had done with his career.
 Ray Charles released a string of country albums on Columbia Records from 1983 to 1987.